A dead-simple trick to create site-wide A/B split tests

-With Visual Website Optimizer, we like to keep things extremely simple.
+With VWO, we like to keep things extremely simple.
 However, don’t mistake simplicity of VWO for less number of features.
 It is the job of a good UI designer to present a tool in layered fashion: core essential features being obvious to most users, while letting advanced users use plethora of other features by uncovering options as and when needed.
 That is what we have done with the latest new feature in VWO.
 It is a feature a minority of advanced users will ever need, but we still added it to VWO for completeness sake.

 Here is the new feature: now you can define wildcards in split URLs too.
 Allow us to explain.
 Suppose you want to split test your entire website (and not just a single page).
 Maybe you are testing different themes or maybe you are testing different sidebar location or testing different placement of ads.
 While with CSS testing this is anyway possible without the hassles of creating separate versions of your complete website, but let’s assume you have created two or more versions of your complete website.

 Now the challenge with other (free or paid) testing tools (and until now with VWO) is that you can’t do split traffic on the whole website!
 You need to specify a single page, and the tool redirects the visitor to one of the variation URLs and determines which one works best.
 However, such a strategy won’t work for site-wide split test because a visitor can land on any site page, and not just the specified page.

 So, what we have done is to allow using wildcards in test page URL and variation URL.
 Check out the screenshot below: